-Consistent with September 30, 2019, as of March 31, 2020, the Company did not meet certain covenants related to the Facility with HSBC and, subsequent to March 31, 2020 the Company did obtain a waiver from HSBC related to the covenants that were not met as of the quarter end.
+Consistent with September 30, 2019 and March 31, 2020, as of June 30, 2020, the Company did not meet certain covenants related to the Facility with HSBC and, subsequent to June 30, 2020 the Company obtained a waiver from HSBC related to the covenants that were not met as of the quarter end.
 As a result, the Company was prohibited from making the first instalment payment of the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
 The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on future covenant calculations.